Skip to content

 Zero-to-One Build

-You have a product idea and no engineering team.
-I design it, build it, and ship it.
-Production grade, not a prototype.
+Version one from scoping to launch: architecture, design, code, handoff.
 The current one: a privacy-first health platform, four codebases, native iOS app to the data science, built solo.

 Best for — Founders who need version one shipped by someone who has done it before.